iamkirankumaryadav/Library/Data Engineering/Terms.md

 ### **Data Pipeline**
-- A pipeline in which raw data is ingested from various data sources, transformed and then ported to a data store.
+- A pipeline in which raw data is ingested from various sources, transformed and then ported to a data store.
 - Data repositories such as a data lake or data warehouse, for analysis.
 - Before data flows into a data repository, it usually undergoes some data processing.
 - Takes raw data from source (Data lake, data warehouse, database, table, cloud, on-premises, logs, excel)